skylight-hq/skylight.digital/pages/career_pathways/engagement-manager.md

 ---
 layout: career_pathways_role
-title: Delivery manager
+title: Engagement manager
-description: Find out what a delivery manager does and the skills you need to do the job.
+description: Find out what an engagement manager does and the skills you need to do the job.
-permalink: /careers/career-pathways/delivery-manager/
+permalink: /careers/career-pathways/engagement-manager/
 preload: career_pathways/delivery-manager.svg
-updated_date: November 17, 2021
+updated_date: May 9, 2022
 toc:
   - Introduction
   - Associate delivery manager